 Measuring Pass Bands: Using Appendix VII – perform passband measurements of the cavity Pi modes.
 Once data collection and recording of the pass band frequencies and QLs at the upper limit switch (Limit Switch A) is complete, set the sign of the step size to negative [or positive if you found in step 3 the motor polarity was reversed] and proceed to step 5: Defeating the limit switch.

 Defeating the limit switch: When a limit switch is encountered the motion of the tuner motor is disabled.
-By convention, cavities are parked against their upper frequency limit switches before they are cooled down, so the thermodynamic frequency shift due to cavity cooling and thermally contracting can be observed and studied in a reproducible manner.
-In any case – once a tuner switch is actuated it will need to be defeated / over-ridden so the tuner controls are operational again and the cavity may be tuned down frequency.
+By convention, cavities are parked against their upper frequency limit switches before they are cooled down, so the thermodynamic frequency shift due to cavity cooling and thermal contraction can be observed and studied in a reproducible manner.

+Once a tuner switch is actuated it will need to be defeated / over-ridden so the tuner controls are operational again and the cavity may be tuned down in frequency.

 Attaching the tuner over-ride box:

 Go to the back of rack TL06B04 in the CMTF control room.

-You will observe a patch panel (see below) with each cable labeled with the tuner it controls:
+There will be a patch panel (see below) of tuner cables.

+Each cable is labeled with the tuner it controls: